celery/kombu/docs/reference/kombu.transport.SQS.rst

     producer.publish(
         message,
         routing_key='my-fair-queue',
-        MessageGroupId='customer-123'  # Required for FIFO and Fair queues )
+        MessageGroupId='customer-123'  # Required for FIFO queues; needed for Fair queue functionality on standard queues )

 Benefits of using Fair Queues with Kombu: